Skip to content

 Published: at 05:00 AM

-Simply put, these files let you recreate the exact same environment that’s running on the challenge server.
+Basically, these files let you recreate the exact same environment that’s running on the challenge server.
 This means you can test your exploits locally before trying them on the actual challenge server.

-Docker Basics
+Basics

-You’ll typically see two main files:
+In most of the challenges, you’ll typically see one or two main files:

 Commands